apitoolkit/apitoolkit-landing/contact/index.md

 ### Contact Us

 APItoolkit is a product of Past 3 Technologies, a software consulting firm based out of Berlin, Germany.
-To contact us with any inquiries or support request's kindly use the options below:
+To contact us with any inquiries or support requests kindly use the options below:

 <hr>